-5. Read the paper Dynamic Vector Clocks for Consistent Ordering of Events in Dynamic Distributed Applications by Tobias Landes 3 that gives a good overview on the discussed methods.
-In particular,
+5. Read the paper Dynamic Vector Clocks for Consistent Ordering of Events in Dynamic Distributed Applications by Tobias Landes2 that gives a good overview on the discussed methods.
+In particular, which problem of vector clocks is solved in the paper?

-3http://vs.inf.ethz.ch/edu/vs/exercises/A3/DVC_Landes.pdf
+2http://vs.inf.ethz.ch/edu/vs/exercises/A3/DVC_Landes.pdf